 The Notes are our senior debt securities.
 Any payments on the Notes are fully and unconditionally guaranteed by BAC.
 The Notes and the related guarantee are not insured by the Federal Deposit Insurance Corporation or secured by collateral.
-The Notes will rank equally in right of payment with all of our other unsecured and unsubordinated obligations, except obligations that are subject to any priorities or preferences by law.
-The related guarantee will rank equally in right of payment with all of BAC's other unsecured and unsubordinated obligations, except obligations that are subject to any priorities or preferences by law, and senior to its subordinated obligations.
+The Notes will rank equally in right of payment with all of our other unsecured and unsubordinated obligations, and the related guarantee will rank equally in right of payment with all of BAC's other unsecured and unsubordinated obligations, in each case except obligations that are subject to any priorities or preferences by law.
 Any payments due on the Notes, including any repayment of the principal amount, will be subject to the credit risk of BofA Finance, as issuer, and BAC, as guarantor.

 The prospectus to which this Exhibit is attached is a final prospectus for the related offering.
-The maximum aggregate offering price for such offering is \$7,970,000.00.
+The maximum aggregate offering price for such offering is \$2,527,000.00.